icholy/sloppy/README.md

 ## Agent Delegation

-Sloppy can delegate parts of a task to child agents.
-When a task is complex or has distinct steps, the main agent can spawn child agents to handle specific subtasks.

-To keep things efficient, child agents don’t add their full output or execution details to the main agent’s context.
-Instead, they return only a brief summary of their results.
-This helps the main agent stay focused and prevents the context from growing too large, making it easier to manage complex workflows.
+Sloppy's main agent can delegate subtasks by spawning child agents, which are themselves new, independent instances of Sloppy.
+These child agents execute their assigned portion of a task and return only a brief summary of their results (not their full output or detailed execution logs).
+This prevents the main agent's context window from being filled with unnecessary detail and helps the parent agent stay focused on the overall task.

 ### Install